lushl9301/xm-sparc/my-doc/global-variable-doc/Gloable Variable.md

     First, xmcPartitionTab[e] is passed to @file kthread.c @function ```CreatePartition``` as ```xmcPartition *cfg```.
 Then, the partition with ID = cfg->id is configured / initialized according to cfg.

-    After successful initlization of a partition, xmcPartitionTab[e].noPhysicalMemoryAreas is used for print information about physical memory area in this function.
+    After successful initlization of a partition, xmcPartitionTab[e].noPhysicalMemoryAreas is used for print information about physical memory area in this function. ```noPhysicalMemoryAreas``` indicates the number of memory areas that partiton e holds, while ```physicalMemoryAreasOffset``` is the index of partition e's memory area among all memory area array.

     A foor-loop is used to do the previews steps for ```xmcTab.noPartitions``` times.

 2. CreatePartition

-    Assign xmcPartition to a partition_t p, a certain element in partitionTab array.
+    Assign xmcPartition to a partition_t p, which is a certain element in ```partitionTab``` array.

     For each virtual CPU, allocate one thread to partition, with flags cleared and timers allocated.